ufs-community/land-DA_workflow/docs/source/BuildRunLandDA.rst

    where ``my_partition`` is the name of the partition on the user's system.

 #.
 Configure other elements of the experiment if desired.
-The v1.0.0 release includes four scripts with default experiment settings:
+The ``develop`` branch includes four scripts with default experiment settings:

    * ``settings_DA_cycle_gdas`` for running the Jan.
 1-3, 2016 sample case.
    * ``settings_DA_cycle_era5`` for running a Jan.
 1-3, 2020 sample case.